Just because you are a woman, don’t let that be the sole reason to stop you from becoming a pilot.

-All the requirements and procedures to become a female pilot is the same as for male pilots.
+All the requirements and procedures to become a female pilot are the same as for male pilots.

-Regardless of gender, anyone who is willing to become a pilot must take all the necessary steps, like gaining their flight hours.
+Regardless of gender, anyone willing to become a pilot must take all the necessary steps, like gaining their flight hours.

 After you have flown the required hours specified by the civil aviation authority, you can obtain your commercial pilot license.